🧬

 Are Shih Tzus hypoallergenic?

-While no dog is 100% hypoallergenic, Shih Tzus are considered low-shedding, which may be better for some allergy sufferers.
+While no dog is 100% hypoallergenic, Shih Tzus are often considered low-shedding, which may be better for some allergy sufferers.

 How often should a Shih Tzu be groomed?